 As your child gets closer to starting kindergarten, you may begin to hear phrases like “school readiness” or “readiness skills”—but what does it actually mean to be ready?

-In many ways, all children are ready to learn and are Born Learning.
+In many ways, all children are Born Learning.
 From birth, children learn things every day through their experiences and interactions with adults, other children and things in their environment.
 However, when schools talk about children being ready, they’re talking about whether children have specific skills and information that will help them succeed in school, such as counting, knowing letters and the sounds they make, and being able to work in small groups.

 It's never too early to start thinking about school readiness for your child.
 Mom's healthy habits during the prenatal period can impact early brain development and help lay the groundwork for a healthy childhood.
 After birth, families can provide opportunities for their child to participate in positive early learning and development experiences.
 These positive experiences include: